 Sponsors cannot pay by instalments, they must pay within 30 days of the invoice date.

 The University will contact you if there are any problems in receiving payment from your sponsor.
 If your sponsor does not pay your fees, you will become responsible for the full fee.
 Please note that only registered companies will be accepted as sponsors.
-If your sponsorship arrangements change and you have a new employer, you should complete a new SP1 form and send it to the Income Team as soon as possible.
+If your sponsorship arrangements change and you have a new employer, you should complete a new online sponsorship form as soon as possible.

 If you are a postgraduate student holding a discretionary award from your local authority (LA), or recognised scholarship from a research council or a UK government department, the University will collect tuition fees directly from them.
 You must give the University a copy of the award letter before you attempt online registration and as early as possible.